port-labs/port-docs/docs/complete-use-cases/software-catalog.md

   - In this example environments will be reported using Port's Terraform Provider.
 - **Deployment Config** - a representation of the current “live” version of a service running in a specific environment.
 It will include references to the service, environment, and deployment, as well as real-time information such as status, uptime, and any other relevant metadata.
   - In this example deployment configs will be reported manually.
 - **Deployment Service Pod** - pods (instances) of a service.
-It includes a reference to the deployment config, and details such as specification and runtime status of containers.
+It includes a reference to the deployment config and details such as the specification and runtime status of containers.
   - In this example deployment service pods will be reported using Port's Kubernetes Exporter.
 - **Deployment** - an object representing a CD job.
 It includes the version of the deployed service and a link to the job itself.
 Unlike other objects, the deployment is an immutable item in the software catalog.
 It is important to keep it immutable to ensure the catalog remains reliable.
   - In this example deployments will be reported using Port's GitHub Action as part of the deployment process.